 Thomas Cook– Often very busy so recommend scheduling an appointment, usually quite reasonable, great selection of destinations and can/do offer great destination advice.

-Thomson– to be honest, I wouldn’t bother looking to Thomson.
+TUI/Thomson– to be honest, I wouldn’t bother looking with these.
 On each opportunity I’ve given them to price up a holiday it has always been twice the price of where I can get it elsewhere (same flights and hotels!).
 They often use a 3rd party agent Hayes and Jarvis for their trips which is why it is so much more expensive.

 Virgin Holidays– Excellent customer service, offer holidays for international destinations (USA, Caribbean, Mexico, Africa, Canada, Asia, Indian Ocean etc.), can make some travel recommendations or at least put you in touch with someone who can help further and actually can be quite reasonable (our recent one was with them, they had an incredible deal- even they couldn’t believe it!).